Saturday, March 21, 2009

 Monday, March 16, 2009

-Often bright, bold and abstract in design, ikats are wearable as an exotic twist to well loved classics like shirts and skirts.
+Often bright, bold and abstract in design, vintage or new ikat fabrics are wearable as an exotic twist to well loved classics like shirts and skirts.
 Because of their hand-made nature, ikats are often left 'uncut' and seen is wrapped, draped, or sewn into basic caftan or tunic garments.
 This allows the beauty of the bolder designs to florish.

-The fabric design is often a bright, clear pattern in white or black.
+The fabric design is often a bright, clear pattern in white and indigo or black.
 This design may seem 'digital' or geometric, due to the woven process used to create the textile.

 A contrast weft may be woven across these dyed yarns to create a basic pattern.
 More complex designs are achieved by weaving a weft that has also been dyed with knots or bundels to alter the yarn color in specific locations.
 Overall, this process can resemble 'tie dye' techniques where areas are bundled to prevent color, and other areas are left open to take on the dye.